ohirose/bcpd/README.md

 ## Demo

-If you are a MATLAB user, demo codes can be executed in the command window of MATLAB.
+If you are a MATLAB user, demo codes can be executed in the MATLAB command window.

 - Download the datasets required for demos, which are available [HERE](https://www.dropbox.com/s/6kd4uiyt150uyz9/bcpd-demodata20200127.zip?dl=1).
   If you have trouble downloading them, go to [bcpd-dataset](https://github.com/ohirose/bcpd-dataset).
 - Decompress and move the datasets into the `data` folder in this software.
 - Start MATLAB.
 - Go to the `demo` folder in the MATLAB environment.
-- Double-click a demo script, e.g., `demoAsianDragon.m`.
+- Double-click a demo script, e.g., `demoFishA.m`.
 - Press the run button in the code editor of MATLAB.

+## Compilation

+### Windows

+The compilation is not required.
+Use the binary file `bcpd.exe` in the `win` directory.
+The binary file was compiled by GCC included in the 32-bit version of the MinGW system, Therefore, it might be quite slower than the one compiled in a Mac/Linux system.

+### MacOS and Linux

+1. Install the LAPACK library if not installed.
+If your machine is a Mac, install Xcode, Xcode command-line tools, and MacPorts (or Homebrew).
+2. Download and uncompress the zip file that includes source codes.
+3. Move into the top directory of the uncompressed folder using the terminal window.
+4. Type `make OPT=-DUSE_OPENMP ENV=<your-environment>`; replace `<your-environment>` with one of `LINUX`, `HOMEBREW`, and `MACPORTS`.
+To disable OpenMP, type `make OPT=-DNUSE_OPENMP`.

 ## Usage

+Type the following command in the terminal window for Mac/Linux:

+` ./bcpd -x <target: X> -y <source: Y> (+options) `

-Type the following command in the DOS prompt:
+For Windows, type the following command in the DOS prompt:

 ` bcpd -x <target: X> -y <source: Y> (+options) `